 - A home health or a hospice company identifies people that could benefit from their very own one-on-one customized concert from Anthony.
 Likewise, a family caregiver, child or grandchild can gift a concert to a loved one.

 - Having given thousands of live performances in senior centers, skilled nursing, assisted living and independent living, I have a huge repertoire of songs to choose from and know how to engage seniors.
 Listen to me here.
 See me here.

 - Working with the person or their family, you provide an idea of the types of music or specific songs that this person would like to hear.
 Concerts are 30 minutes long so about 10 songs.

-- Anthony will schedule the concert.
-You will receive a confirmation with further instructions.
+- Anthony will schedule the concert and a mutual acceptable time.
+You will receive a confirmation with further instructions and payment information.